-laptop Displays BSOD with BAD_POOL_HEADER error, after windows 10 1809 upgrade?
+Laptop Displays BSOD with BAD_POOL_HEADER error, after windows 10 update?
 Due to bad pool header windows 10 Restarts frequently, don’t allow to perform any troubleshooting steps?
 Windows 10 BAD_POOL_HEADER bug check value 0x00000019, indicates that a pool header is corrupt.
 And this will usually occur after you’ve installed new hardware, apps that don’t computable with your current windows version.
-Also, System files corrupted or your machine is having trouble allocating enough memory to properly run an application, typically because the memory pool is corrupt.
-If you are struggling with this Bug Check 0x19 BAD_POOL_HEADER here some effective solutions to apply.
+Also, System files are corrupted or your machine is having trouble allocating enough memory to properly run an application, typically because the memory pool is corrupt.
+If you are struggling with this Bug Check 0x19 BAD_POOL_HEADER here are some effective solutions to apply.

 bad pool header windows 10 won’t boot

-Disconnect all the external devices (printers, scanner, USB (universal serial bus) drives, etc…) Except mouse and the keyboard and then boot up.
+Disconnect all the external devices (printers, scanners, USB (universal serial bus) drives, etc…) Except for the mouse and the keyboard and then boot up.
 If this corrects the issue then add the devices back one at a time until you discover the piece of hardware causing the issue.
 Then install the updated driver software for that device.

 Perform Startup repair and rebuild BCD

 Apply steps below if Windows 10 frequently restart with BAD_POOL_HEADER or won’t boot normally to perform any troubleshooting steps.

-First try to repair your computer using Windows 10 Bootable media, If don’t have then, use some other PC connected to the Internet for creating a Bootable media (Windows 10 ISO image file).
+First, try to repair your computer using Windows 10 Bootable media, If don’t have one then, use some other PC connected to the Internet for creating Bootable media (Windows 10 ISO image file).
 Once you’re ready with Bootable Media, follow the steps below.